 - Track weather forecast and changes before launch, and during your trip.
 Consider how rain affects that particular paddling location, and contact rangers on that route for input before launch for input based on their experience.
 Some rivers flood fast, and evacuation options may only be on one side of the river.

 Recommended Kayaking Camping Gear

 These are some of the things we love for kayak camping, and gear we discussed during our Show & Tell.
-We will will update this list and add photos soon.

 One Person Tent example